JOJ0/discodos/README.md

 ## Importing your Discogs collection

-To let DiscoDOS know about our Discogs record collection we have to import a subset of the available information to the DiscoBASE.
+To let DiscoDOS know about our Discogs record collection we have to import a subset of the available information to the local database (the so-called DiscoBASE).

 `disco import`